 No, she’s on the clock.
 She’s got a babysitter to pay and release, and an early-morning alarm to get her child up and ready for school.

+How to date a woman with a child?
 Contrary to a childfree girlfriend who has all the time in the world to invest in your relationship, the single mom’s number one focus is the well-being of her child.

-She will give you what she can, and it will be very special to her and to you.
+When dating women with kids, she will give you what she can, and it will be very special to her and to you.

 It will just be parceled out around what she is giving to her child.
 And that’s a good sign because it means she is a thoughtful, serious person.

-Make sure you actually like kids
+5. Make sure you actually like kids

 If you aren’t sure how you feel about little ones and all their quirks and demands, don’t date a single mom.

-Don’t rush the meeting
+7. Don’t rush the meeting

+Take your time building a bond with the mom first.
 Talk with her about the right time to make this important introduction, and do it on her terms.
 She knows her child best.